Nish60220110anth/CkFinder/README.md

 ### Rule

-> any valid 2NF can be considered BCNF
+> any valid 2NF can be considered BCNF ( using cycle )

 ### Prime Attributes